jdaehne/backupper/README.md

 ## Extract Archiv:
-If you move your Backup (tar-file) to a new Server, just place the tar-file and the backup.php script into the root and call backup.php in your browser.
-The script will find the tar-files and you can extract the archive.
+If you move your backup (tar-file) to a new server, just place the tar-file and the script into the root and call backup.php in your browser.
+The script will find the tar-files and asks you to extract them.

 ### Backup by crontab: